Modern slavery statement

 People working on our campuses

 Our Human Resources Policies set out workplace rights at the University.
 We are rigorous in checking that all new recruits have the right to work in the UK.
-Where it is necessary to hire agency workers or contractors, our staff are directed to specified, reliable agencies that have been vetted through the University’s rigorous procurement procedures and met the imposed selection criteria regarding their business and employment policies and practices.
-For example, agencies are asked to identify any sub-contractors and to promote fair work practices as appropriate.
+Where it is necessary to hire agency workers or contractors, our staff are directed to specified, reliable agencies that have been vetted through the University's rigorous procurement procedures and meet our imposed selection criteria regarding their employment policies and practices.
+For example, agencies are asked to identify any sub-contractors used, and to promote fair work practices as appropriate.
 The University is accredited by the Living Wage Foundation, which certifies that all staff are paid a real living wage.
 Non-University contracted workers that regularly work onsite at the University are required to be paid the living wage as defined by the Living Wage Foundation.

-Our Dignity and Respect Policy promotes an enabling and inclusive environment in which all members of the University community are treated with dignity and respect, and bullying, harassment and discrimination are known to be unacceptable.
-We are committed to fair, progressive and ethical working practices and have signed the Scottish Business Pledge.
-The University adheres to The Public Interest Disclosure Act 1998 and implements its own Whistleblowing Policy regarding concerns about potential corruption, fraud or other unlawful practices within the University.
-If any modern slavery cases were to be suspected on site, any alleged violation of human rights would be fully investigated and appropriate disciplinary action would be taken against any member of staff found to have acted unethically and in breach of the University’s commitment to human rights.
+Our Dignity and Respect Policy promotes an enabling and inclusive environment in which all members of the University community are treated with dignity and respect.
+Bullying, harassment and discrimination are known to be unacceptable.
+We are committed to fair, progressive and ethical business practices and have signed the Scottish Business Pledge.
+The University adheres to The Public Interest Disclosure Act 1998 and implements its own Whistleblowing Code of Practice regarding concerns about potential corruption, fraud or other unlawful practices within the University.
+If a case of modern slavery were to be suspected on site, this would be fully investigated and appropriate disciplinary action would be taken against any member of staff found to have acted in breach of any relevant University policies.